mangal-2025/APQC_n_ERM_Comparison/README.md

 Value: This prevents "False Negatives."
 It allows us to see if a model actually knows the answer but is simply using different terminology.Comparison of MethodsFeatureExact MatchROUGE-LSemantic SimilaritySensitivityExtremely HighModerateLow (Robust)FocusCharacter perfectionWord order/SequenceConcept/MeaningHandles Synonyms?NoNoYesHandles Extra Text?NoYesYesBest Use CaseID & Code validationHierarchy & List matchingGeneral accuracy & Logic

 How to Run

-Ensure LLM Responses_APQC.csv is in the same directory as the notebook.Open LLM_Evaluation.ipynb in Jupyter or VS Code.
+Ensure LLM Responses_APQC.csv is in the same directory as the notebook.
+Open LLM_Evaluation.ipynb in Jupyter or VS Code.
 Run all cells to generate the performance summary and visualizations.

 Key Findings (Summary)ModelExact Match (%)Sequence (ROUGE-L) %Semantic Similarity %LLM 19.5%56.7%HighLLM 233.3%71.1%HighLLM 34.8%43.1%Medium